 Wind Disturbance/Pit and Mound Topography

 One of the stories is about wind.
-The pit and mound topography found throughout much of the forest reveal an ‘old process’ of development towards an old growth state interrupted by wind disturbance, a process that can be seen continuing today in blowdown of big trees initiated by Hurricane Juan.
+A pit and mound topography is found throughout much of the forest and reveals an ‘old process’ of development towards an old growth state interrupted by wind disturbance, a process that can be seen continuing today in blowdown of big trees initiated by Hurricane Juan.
 (View Video).
-These processes are especially pronounced in this forest close to the windy coast in our windy province.
+These processes seem to be especially pronounced in this forest close to the windy coast in our windy province.
 In places, the pit and mound structures occur in a repeated series with the long axes of mounds oriented perpendicular to the direction of wind that blew the trees down; walking across them in the direction of the wind is something akin to swimming or paddling through a set of swells in the ocean.

 The mounds were formed by blowdowns of very large trees, which I estimate occurred about 150 years ago at many sites.
 The mounds are preferred ground for establishment of tree seedlings, and most of the big trees we see today are found on top of mounds.
 The pits often develop as vernal (temporary) pools, providing habitat for amphibians and other organisms requiring water for part of their life cycle.
 As the trees grow old and mounds erode, the tree roots are exposed creating cavities for wildlife between the roots and the trunk.
 Trees snap off in a windstorm or just die in place providing “snags” that support another suite of wildlife, and when they fall over, another suite as they gradually return to and enrich the earth.
 View more about Pit and Mound Topography at Sandy Lake & Environs